Phatnoir/jellyfin-renamer/README.md

 - Avoid mixing multiple shows in one folder

 ### Episode titles not clean
-- The script now uses improved boundary detection for cleaner titles
+- The script uses improved boundary detection for cleaner titles
 - Use `--format "Show - SxxExx"` to avoid including titles if they're still problematic
 - Consider manually specifying `--series` for better cleaning
 - For anime, try `--anime` flag which defaults to no episode titles